boldbi/boldbi-kubernetes/helm/bold-common/README.md

 # Deploy Bold BI and Bold Reports using Helm

 This chart installs [Bold BI](https://www.boldbi.com/) on Kubernetes.
-You can create Kubernetes cluster on either cloud or on-premise infrastructure.
-Please follow the below documentation for Bold BI and Bold Reports deployment in a specific cloud and on-premise environments.
+You can create Kubernetes cluster on cloud infrastructure.
+Please follow the below documentation for Bold BI and Bold Reports deployment in a specific cloud environments.

 ## Deployment prerequisites